53. MAJOR POWER COOPERATION RESTRICTIONS

 53.2 ANGLO-FRENCH COOPERATION RESTRICTIONS:

 53.21 COOPERATION RESTRICTIONS TEMPORARY: Friction between Britain and France early in the war limits cooperation between the two powers as set out below.
 Some or all of the Anglo-French cooperation restrictions can be lifted by a successful Anglo-French cooperation research result.
-Regardless of the current Anglo-French cooperation level from research, all Anglo-French cooperation restrictions are lifted at the earliest of the following three times:
+Regardless of the current Anglo-French cooperation level from research, all Anglo-French cooperation restrictions are lifted at the earliest of the following:

-A. The start of the second Allied player turn following any one of:
+A. The start of the fourth, third or second Allied player turn, depending on the level of Gathering Storm Anglo-French cooperation research achieved by the Allies (transition rule 6.772A), following any one of:

 - An Italian declaration of war against Britain or France;

-- The first Axis full offensive on the western front; or
+- The first Axis full offensive on the western front, other than solely against Austria or Czechoslovakia;

-- The first German declaration of war against a minor country on the western front.
+- A German declaration of war on Russia.

 C. The start of the Allied player turn after France surrenders.